runtimeverification/wasm-semantics/wasm.md

 ### Element Segments

 Tables can be initialized with element and the element type is always `funcref".
-The initialization of a table needs an offset and a list of function indices.
+The initialization of a table needs an offset and a list of functions, given as `TextFormatIdx`s.
 A table index is optional and will be default to zero.

 ```k